Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### AlphaPart - Partition of Breeding Values by Paths of Information

 **Summary**:
-The partitioning method is described in Garcia-Cortes et al. (2008).
-The package includes the main function AlphaPart for partitioning breeding values and auxiliary functions for manipulating data and summarizing, visualizing, and saving results.
+Based on Garcia-Cortés et al. (2008), AlphaPart partitions breeding values by paths of information so breeders can diagnose where gains originate.
+The R package includes the core partitioning function plus utilities for data wrangling, visualisation, and automated reporting.

 **Publications**: